jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ## Mister Sinister
 Set: Legacy\
 **Genetic Manipulation**\
 This power grants a Keyword power to a character.
-Unlike most effects, which only last for a turn or two, this effect lasts until the character leaves play.
+Unlike most effects, which only last for a turn or two, this effect lasts until the character leaves play./

 ## Mister X
-Set: H.A.M.M.E.R.\
+Set: H.A.M.M.E.R.\/
-**I Can Predict Your Every Move**\
-**I Can Predict Your Every Move** can temporarily reduce the ATK/DEF of a character while in solo combat with Mister X.For example, if a character with a printed ATK/DEF of 4/4 has three +1/+1 counters it is currently 7/7.
+*I Can Predict Your Every Move**I Can Predict Your Every Move** can temporarily reduce the ATK/DEF of a character while in solo combat with Mister X.For example, if a character with a printed ATK/DEF of 4/4 has three +1/+1 counters it is currently 7/7.
 However, while in solo combat with Mister X, itsATK/DEF counts as 4/4.

 ## Morgan Le Fay